 For example, if a Carbon Neutral company supplies gas to customers which then produces 18,000 tonnes of CO2 emissions when burnt here in Guernsey, that company might commit to removing 18,000 tonnes of carbon annually on their customer’s behalf by purchasing 18,000 carbon credits.

 Here is where the challenge lies: carbon neutrality doesn’t require a commitment to avoid, reduce, or replace the overall GHG emissions of that business.
+Nor is there a commitment to only select removal offsets, which shall be a requirement of net zero businesses.

 This means a company promoted as Carbon Neutral need only offset the volume of GHG emissions it produces – even if those emissions are increasing.
 There is no requirement to reduce greenhouse gas emissions produced as a result of their business operations.